Submit an IMR/Complaint Form

 If your plan covers prescription drugs and it says that the drug you asked for is not medically necessary or is experimental or investigational, you may qualify for an IMR.

-Do you need more assistance in filing a grievance with your health plan?
+What if I need assistance in filing a grievance with my health plan?

 The Department of Managed Health Care contracts with the Health Consumer Alliance, a group of local, community-based organizations that will give you free help with filing a grievance with your health plan.
 If you need more local, one-on-one assistance, please contact the Health Consumer Alliance’s Consumer Assistance Program at 1-888-804-3536.